-The Savannah District, U.S. Army Corps of Engineers (Corps), proposes to reissue Regional General Permits (RP) 30, 31, 32, 33, 34, and 35 (copy of draft permits attached) for a period of five (5) years, pursuant to Section 404 of the Clean Water Act (33 U.S.C.
+The Savannah District, U.S. Army Corps of Engineers, by means of this notice is advertising reissuance of Regional Permits (RPs) 30, 31, 32, 33, 34, and 35, authorizing impacts to waters of the United States for the construction of public transportation projects, within the State of Georgia, pursuant to Section 404 of the Clean Water Act (33 U.S.C.
 1344), and Section 10 of the Rivers and Harbors Act of 1899 (33 U.S.C.
-403), to authorize impacts to waters of the United States associated with the construction of transportation projects within the State of Georgia.
+403).

 Scope: RPs are a type of General Permit, which may be issued by the District Commander to authorize activities which are substantially similar in nature and cause only minimal individual and cumulative environmental impacts (33 C.F.R.
 Parts 322.2(f), 325.2(e), and 330).
-The scope of the RPs would include only those activities considered to be minor in nature and that would result in minimal individual and cumulative environmental impacts.
+The scope of these RPs include only those activities considered to be minor in nature and that would result in minimal individual and cumulative environmental impacts.